 Examples: Parvovirus, Lyme disease and feline leukemia virus.

 Definition: Conditions transmitted via bite or contact with another animal which carries a transmittable or communicable disease (virus, bacteria, fungi, etc).
 Transmission of disease can occur in various ways including physical contact, contaminated food, body fluids, objects, airborne inhalation, or through biological vectors (any agent that carries and transmits an infectious pathogen into another living organism).

 Prevention tips: Vaccination is the most effective way to prevent contraction of common canine and feline infectious diseases.
-A vaccination protocol will be recommended by your veterinarian, which may include additional vaccines based on your pet's exposure risk (e.g. outside cat, area with high prevalence of ticks, etc).
+A vaccination protocol recommended by your veterinarian may include additional vaccines based on your pet's exposure risk (e.g. outside cat, area with high prevalence of ticks, etc).
 Keep your pet and the environment free of fleas and ticks to limit exposure to organisms that external parasites carry.
 In addition, keep your pet away from any other animals that may be sick.